Without a map - An Irish Photo Adventure

 How big will the group be?

-How big is our bus?
+How large is the bus?

-Will there be much free time?
+Will there be free time?

 Where will we be staying?

-Will we be photographing all day, every day?
+Not nonstop.
+While photography is central to the trip, there’s plenty of time built in to explore, rest, and observe.
 If the skies are clear we will try for either a sunrise or sunset shoot.
 But chances are we won’t do both in the same day.
 European laws determine the amount of time our driver can drive every day and we’ll be very cognizant of that when planning our days.
-There will be plenty of free time to explore the towns and areas on your own as well.
-One of the advantages of traveling in April/May is the day light is less than mid summer and the sun doesn’t come up too early or set too late.
+So, there will be plenty of free time to explore the towns and areas on your own as well.

-What do I need to bring?
+What should I bring?

 What is the activity level required?